 How Ably works

 Ably’s global realtime service enables Internet enabled devices, such as a browser, phone, server or IoT sensor, to stream data in realtime between to any other Internet connected device in milliseconds.
-The Ably platform brings enterprise scale messaging to developers by delivering 100% service availability, message delivery guarantees- and low-latencies globally (typically less than 60ms).
+The Ably platform brings enterprise scale messaging to developers by delivering a highly-available service, message delivery guarantees and low-latencies globally (typically less than 60ms).

 At its core, Ably is a cloud-based pub/sub Platform-as-a-Service ensuring any device publishing messages to Ably will be received in real time by any number of subscribing devices.
 But it is more than that.
 Ably makes it possible for developers to build apps and infrastructure that can communicate in realtime without the worries of managing scale, latency, data durability, integrity and storage, seamless connection recovery, device interoperability, network outages, encryption, security and authentication, throttling, and denial of service attacks, to name a few.
 Additionally, our platform supports both pub/sub and message-queue patterns.

 In order to understand how Ably works, and why pub/sub is only one part of the problem we solve for developers, we have have broken down the key concepts below.